cgwire/zou/docs/index.md

 *NB: You can specify a custom username and database.
 See the [configuration section](https://zou.cg-wire.com/configuration/).*

-### Prepare the key value store
+### Prepare the key-value store

-Currently Redis require no extra configuration.
+Currently, Redis requires no extra configuration.

 To remove warnings in Redis logs and improve background saving success rate, you can add this to `/etc/sysctl.conf`: